mojee13/Scientific-Computing-for-Physicists/task01_docker.md

      docker --version

 ### 2. Enable WSL 2
 The Windows Subsystem for Linux (WSL) is a feature of the Windows operating system that enables you to run a Linux file system, along with Linux command-line tools and GUI apps, directly on Windows, alongside your traditional Windows desktop and apps.
+With Docker Desktop running on WSL 2, users can leverage Linux workspaces and avoid maintaining both Linux and Windows build scripts.
+In addition, WSL 2 provides improvements to file system sharing and boot time.
+Docker Desktop uses the dynamic memory allocation feature in WSL 2 to improve the resource consumption.

 - Open PowerShell as Administrator and run:
   ```powershell